emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 Does the branch build and pass tests on all `target platforms
    <../readme.txt>`_?

-   If the branch is in the `Ravenbrook MPS repo on GitHub`_ then Travis CI should have run builds.
-Look for a successful build in the `Travis CI build history for the repo`_.
+   If the branch is in the `Ravenbrook MPS repo on GitHub`_ then CI should have run builds of the branch.
+To check, either:

+   - Look for build results for the branch (not the pull request) in the "checks" section of the pull request on GitHub.
+Expand "Show all checks", and look for build success messages *for the branch*.

+   - Look for a the most recent build of the branch in the `Travis CI build history for the repo`_.

+   - Look for the most recent build of the branch in the `GitHub workflows for the repo`_.

    If there is a failed build you should not execute this procedure, but talk to the contributor about fixing the branch.

-   If the branch is in the `Ravenbrook MPS repo on GitHub`_ and Travis builds are missing, inform sysadmins that Travis CI isn't functioning.
+   If the branch is in the `Ravenbrook MPS repo on GitHub`_ and builds are missing from the "checks" section of pull request, inform sysadmins that CI isn't functioning.

    If you have no build and test results, you can still execute this procedure, with caution.